-When utilized, the Carriage Assy incorporates a torsion spring, which can produce potential injury if the unit is not handled properly.
+Caution: When utilized, the Carriage Assy incorporates a torsion spring, which can produce potential injury if the unit is not handled properly.
 Extending and retracting the castors of the unit should be done with care to prevent possible injury.

-5.4 MONTHLY PERIODIC INSPECTIONS
+5.4 MONTHLY PERIODIC SAFETY INSPECTIONS

-5.4.1 Safety Inspections

-Accomplish the following once each month: (An experienced operator should be able to accomplish these inspections in 30 to 45 seconds.)
+5.4.1 Accomplish the following at least once each month: (An experienced operator should be able to accomplish these inspections in 30 to 45 seconds.).
+The parenthetical numbers are the item numbers in the list of materials in the referenced tables.

-A. While removing the Dust Cap (1-2) inspect the 16 Locking Lugs (2-33, 2-33A) to determine if any are missing, broken, bent, abnormally worn, etc. Verify that the Detent Pin (2-26) is extended and prevents collar extension.
+A. After removing the Dust Cap (1-2) inspect the 16 Locking Lugs (2-33, 2-33A) to determine if any are missing, broken, bent, abnormally worn, etc. Verify that the Detent Pin (2-26) is extended and prevents collar extension.
 While holding the Collar (2-27) retracted, depress the Detent Pin (2-26) and release it to verify that it returns to the extended position.
 Examine the Collar (2-27) for excessive wear, cracks, or other damage.
-Verify that the Collar Stop Assembly (1-31) is in place and not bent.
+Verify that the Collar Stop Assembly (1-24) is in place and not bent.
 Reason: Missing, damaged, cracked, and abnormally worn or broken lugs can result in fuel pressure ejecting the coupler off the adapter with the poppet open.
 A stuck or malfunctioning detent pin can permit collar extension and accidental opening of the coupler poppet with the coupler disengaged from the adapter.
 The collar stop option, if present, prevents gross adapter poppet leakage from raising the collar and blowing the coupler off the adapter.

 B. Visually inspect the closed Poppet (2-15) for signs of abnormal positioning.
-Visually inspect the molded rubber seal for cracks and tears.
+Visually inspect the molded rubber seal (2-17) for cracks and tears.

-Reason: Abnormal poppet retraction or extension indicates a compression or tension failure of portions of the internal linkage that could either result in a midposition jam or complete separation of the linkage and accidental poppet opening.
+Reason: Abnormal poppet retraction or extension indicates a compression or tension failure of portions of the internal linkage that could either result in a mid- position jam or complete separation of the linkage and accidental poppet opening.
 Damage to the molded seal can result in coupler connected external leakage or coupler disconnected poppet leakage.